batleforc/WeeboGitOps/Readme.md

 Template is considered a part of sub project.

+The infrastructure folder is like the backbone of the project.
+Each project is needed in order for the rest to be able to work.
+At the end of the day, each image used in the kube cluster has to be cached on Harbor.

 ### [W.I.P] KeyCloakOpe

 This part of the project has his own git branch folder and logic.